Young Labour (UK): Membership

 Members of the Labour Party aged 14 to 26 are automatically members of Young Labour.

+In January 2020, Young Labour had over 100,000 members.
+In January 2025, its membership had decreased to 30,000.

 Structure

 Young Labour National Committee

 The Young Labour National Committee acts as the executive of the organisation.
-It includes a chair, the National Executive Committee (NEC) youth rep, an international officer, an under-18s representative, four liberation officers, ten trade union reps, three Labour Students reps, 1 socialist society rep and 11 national and regional reps.
-In addition, the Labour Party appoints a permanent secretary to act as facilitator, National Policy Forum youth reps appoint a vice chair (policy).
+It includes a chair, the National Executive Committee (NEC) youth rep, an international officer, an under-18s representative, four liberation officers, 10 trade union reps, three National Labour Students reps, one socialist society rep, 11 national and regional reps, and the chair of the Co-operative Party Youth Committee.
+In addition, the Labour Party appoints a permanent secretary to act as non-voting facilitator, and the National Policy Forum youth reps appoint a vice chair (policy).

 Chair of Young Labour

-Between 1991 and 2009 the Chair of Young Labour was appointed by the Labour Party.
+Between 1991 and 2009, the Chair of Young Labour was appointed by the Labour Party.
 Reforms passed by the Labour Party's annual conference saw the creation of a democratically elected chair, voted for by delegates at Young Labour's national conference, to serve a two-year term.
 The first election took place in 2009.
-In late 2017 the Labour Party's NEC changed the system so that the Chair of Young Labour is elected by a one-member-one-vote ballot of young members.
+In late 2017, the Labour Party's NEC changed the system so that the Chair of Young Labour is elected by a one-member-one-vote ballot of young members.
 It was reported that over 7,000 young members voted in the 2018 election.